 Central America and Colombia: relatively light taste, good balance, low acidity, fruity aftertaste.
 More popular in the United States.

-Indonesia: There is earthy aroma or smoky flavor, bitter cocoa aftertaste, and full body.
+Indonesia: There is an earthy aroma of smoky flavor, bitter cocoa aftertaste, and full body.

 Ethiopia: The origin of coffee, with high variety.
 Many are described as syrupy, with a strawberry or blueberry aftertaste.